Rajspeaks/Hack-to-War-Ground/README.md

 # Steps:

 1. Fork this repository.<br>
-2. Update the <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/blob/main/Contributors-2021.md">Contributors-2021.md</a> file with your <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/blob/main/Contributor%20format.txt">details (Click to know the format)</a>.<br>
-3. Create a folder of your name.
+2. Create a folder of your name. <br>
-4. Add a file (or some) with valid program in any language except Hello World!.
-For reference <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/tree/main/Rajdeep%20Das">Click here</a>.
+3. Add file/files with valid program(s), written in any language except Hello World!.
+Comment the output below the program.
+(It's mandatory).
+For reference <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/tree/main/Rajdeep%20Das">Click here</a>. <br>
-5. Add  output along with the program.
-6. Add name in comments.
+4. Also add you name as comment.<br>
+5. Update the <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/blob/main/Contributors-2021.md">Contributors-2021.txt</a> file with your <a href="https://github.com/Rajspeaks/Hacktoberfest-2021/blob/main/Contributor%20format.txt">details (Click to know the format)</a>.
+(Mandatory) <br>
-7. Create pull request.
+6. Create pull request. <br>
-8. Wait for the review.
+7. Wait for the review. <br>
-9. If it is found valid, it will accepted as <code>hacktoberfest-accepted</code>
+8. If it is found valid, it will accepted as <code>hacktoberfest-accepted</code>

 <br>
 <h3> 4 PRs are required at least to get Hacktoberfest swags. </h3>